Chances are good you don't need to hire someone

 Second, the premise that scheduling is the responsibility of one person is flat out wrong.
 A company will never manage their capacity and schedule properly if the entire organization isn’t in sync.
 This isn’t the job of an individual; it’s the job of everyone doing their part.
 Here are some examples of what I mean:

 - Sales – They need to check how a new order will fit in against all the other commitments that have already been made.
-This can be done by using functionality in VISUAL ERP scheduling, right from customer order entry.
-If they don’t do this and continue to enter orders that VISUAL already knows can’t be completed by the required date; manufacturing will continue to miss delivery dates.
+This can be done by using functionality in Infor ERP, right from customer order entry.
+If they don’t do this and continue to enter orders that your ERP already knows can’t be completed by the required date; manufacturing will continue to miss delivery dates.

 - Material planning/purchasing – Accurate want dates on the purchase orders are important.
-One of the unique features about VISUAL ERP scheduling is that it takes in to account material needs when scheduling.
-If there is an open PO for the material, VISUAL looks at the want date on the PO and schedules the step after the material is due.
+One of the unique features about Infor ERP scheduling is that it takes in to account material needs when scheduling.
+If there is an open PO for the material, the ERP looks at the want date on the PO and schedules the step after the material is due.
 If the date is wrong, the schedule is wrong.

 - Production – Accurate labor reporting is important.
-VISUAL ERP scheduling considers all the work that is not completed in the schedule.
+Info ERP scheduling considers all the work that is not completed in the schedule.
 If work is done and not reported, it is scheduled again.

 This is a true team effort; just like producing your product is.